As a kid, I didn’t really understand what he was talking about, except I guess I figured that Dad didn’t like groups (and other people) very much.

 Where did Technocracy come from?

 Technocracy started in the US in the 1930s, and gained attention in Canada not long after.
-It was a futuristic, utopian movement that appealed to the cynicism created by economic and political collapses of the Great Depression.
+It was a futuristic, utopian movement that appealed to the cynicism created by the economic and political collapses of the Great Depression.